Cash Book: The Effective Tool for Easy Cash Management

-It can save money, time and labor by finding out daily cash and bank balance.
+It can save money, time, and labor by finding out daily cash and bank balance.

-It is possible to see how the business is going on a month to month basis by looking through the cash book.
+It is possible to see how the business is going on a month-to-month basis by looking through the cash book.

-It will be too much time and energy consuming for them if they keep those records in their journal and transfer them into ledger later on.
+It will be too much time and energy consuming for them if they keep those records in their journal and transfer them into the ledger later on.
 Cash book can be a great solution for this problem.
 This book performs the role of both journal and the ledger.